thomasbyttebier/thomasbyttebier/_posts/2015-12-30-design-for-the-bigger-problem.md

 title:  Design for the bigger problem
 date:   2015-12-30
 permalink: /blog/:title
+excerpt: The hardest part of design lies in fully understanding the problem you're designing a solution for.
+In interface design this always boils down to user research.
+It's so fricking important.
 ---
 I watched this video yesterday of an (link: https://www.youtube.com/watch?v=7g0O003kufA text: excellent Ted talk by Paul Bennett), designer at Ideo.
 Although it dates back to 2005, its message will never get old.
 Somewhere halfway (link: https://www.ideo.com/people/paul-bennett text: Bennett) talks about designing a handheld device for use by nurses during a radical medical operation.
 Here's the anecdote (6 min 51 sec – 8 min 25 sec):

 (youtube: https://www.youtube.com/embed/7g0O003kufA?start=411&end=505)